 The malong is one of the most well-known and widely-used textiles produced by the weavers of Mindanao.
-This multi-functional tubular garment that originates from the Maranao, a Muslim community that resides near Lake Lanao in Northwestern Mindanao.
-Other weaving communities in the region also create their own versions of the malong.
+This multi-functional tubular garment from Maguindanao and Maranao has been a staple of Philippine traditional clothing; malong can be worn as dresses, skirts, trousers, capes, and more.
+Other weaving communities in the Philippines also create their own versions of the malong with differing names.

 Handwoven malongs from Maguindanao